Skip to main content

 Confluence API Granular Scopes - Part 2

 Atlassian recommends not adding more than 50 scopes to your app.
 Both Classic and Granular scopes are required for full connector functionality.
-Classic scopes provide broad access while Granular scopes enable fine-grained permissions for specific API operations.

-1. In the left sidebar, click “Settings”
+1. In the left sidebar, click Settings.

-2. Scroll down to the “Authentication details” section
+2. Scroll to the Authentication details section.

 OAuth 2.0 Credentials

-• Client ID: From Step 6
+• Client ID — from Step 6

-• Client Secret: From Step 6
+• Client Secret — from Step 6

-Step 8: Authorize the Connection
+Step 8: Authorize tab — complete the OAuth flow

 Choose Confluence Site